Mental Health Crisis Support in Washington: Immediate Help When You Need It Most

 What happens after the crisis?

 Recovery continues after the immediate crisis has passed.
-We help you build a longer-term plan that includes therapy, medication management (if needed), and coping strategies to support your ongoing mental wellness.
+We help you build a longer-term plan that includes therapy, follow-up mental health visits in Washington, medication management (if needed), and coping strategies to support your ongoing mental wellness

 Why Choose Our Practice for Crisis Support?